Dry

 medications, Salagen (pilocarpine hydrochloride) and Evoxac (cevimeline), are

-available to treat the dry mouth associated with Sjögren's.
+available to treat the dry mouth associated with Sjögren's Syndrome.
 These

 medications work by stimulating salivary gland nerve receptors (the M3